The Candlelight Years

-The Candlelight Years is an Opeth box set compiling their first three albums Orchid, Morningrise, and My Arms, Your Hearse, originally released on Candlelight Records.
+The Candlelight Years is the second box set by Swedish progressive metal band Opeth.
+It compiles their first three albums Orchid, Morningrise, and My Arms, Your Hearse, originally released on Candlelight Records.
 Although the albums have been released (and even re-released) before, this was the first time they have been collected in one set.
 It also marks the first time the albums were released in Japan.

-The box set was released on June 28, 2008, and is presented in fold-out digipak packaging.
+The box set was released on 28 June 2008 and is presented in fold-out digipak packaging.
 This edition was limited to 2000 copies.
-The set was re-released on August 25, 2009, in a standard 3-disc jewel casing.
+The set was re-released on 25 August 2009 in a standard 3-disc jewel casing.